wazuh/wazuh-documentation/source/deployment-options/deploying-with-kubernetes/kubernetes-upgrade.rst

              value: 'https://indexer:9200'

-   In addition for older versions, several parameters were modified within the Wazuh manager ossec.conf file, so it is recommended to use the files stored in ``wazuh/wazuh_managers/wazuh_conf/master.conf`` and ``wazuh/wazuh_managers/wazuh_conf/worker.conf`` of the v|WAZUH_CURRENT_KUBERNETES| tag, subsequently applying all the customizations made.
+   In addition for older versions, several parameters were modified within the Wazuh manager ``ossec.conf`` file, so it is mandatory to use the files stored in ``wazuh/wazuh_managers/wazuh_conf/master.conf`` and ``wazuh/wazuh_managers/wazuh_conf/worker.conf`` of the v|WAZUH_CURRENT_KUBERNETES| tag, subsequently applying all the customizations made.

 #.
-Modify the tag of Wazuh images in the different sttefulsets and deployments.
+Modify the tag of Wazuh images in the different statefulsets and deployments.

    .. code-block:: yaml